Updated

 Cable Length Matters

-If you’re going tethered, cable length is crucial.
-Too short and you can’t reach your car’s charging port.
-Here’s what to consider:
+For tethered, cable length is decisive.
+Too short and the plug won’t reach the charging port.
+The basics:

 - Measure first: Walk from where the charger will be mounted to your car’s charging port.
 Add 1–2m for slack.